Securities fraud: Microcap fraud

-In microcap fraud, stocks of small companies of under $250 million market capitalization are deceptively promoted, then sold to an unwary public.
-This type of fraud has been estimated to cost investors $1–3 billion annually.
+In microcap fraud, stocks of small companies of under $250 million capitalization are deceptively promoted, then sold to an unwary public.
+This type of fraud has been estimated to cost investors $1-3 billion annually.
 Microcap fraud includes pump and dump schemes involving boiler rooms and scams on the Internet.
 Many, but not all, microcap stocks involved in frauds are penny stocks, which trade for less than $5 a share.

 Many penny stocks, particularly those that sell for fractions of a cent, are thinly traded.
 They can become the target of stock promoters and manipulators.
 These manipulators first purchase large quantities of stock, then artificially inflate the share price through false and misleading positive statements.
-This is referred to as a pump and dump scheme.
-The pump and dump is a form of microcap stock fraud.
 In more sophisticated versions of the fraud, individuals or organizations buy millions of shares, then use newsletter websites, chat rooms, stock message boards, press releases, or e-mail blasts to drive up interest in the stock.
-Very often, the perpetrator will claim to have "inside" information about impending news to persuade the unwitting investor to quickly buy the shares.
+Very often, the perpetrator will claim to have "inside" information about impending news to persuade the unwitting investor to buy the shares.
 When buying pressure pushes the share price up, the rise in price entices more people to believe the hype and to buy shares as well.
 Eventually the manipulators doing the "pumping" end up "dumping" when they sell their holdings.

 The expanding use of the Internet and personal communication devices has made penny stock scams easier to perpetrate.
-But it has also drawn high-profile public personalities into the sphere of regulatory oversight.
-Though not a scam per se, one notable example is rapper 50 Cent's use of Twitter to cause the price of a penny stock (HNHI) to increase dramatically.
-50 Cent had previously invested in 30 million shares of the company, and as a result made $8.7 million in profit.
+It has also drawn high-profile public personalities into the sphere of regulatory oversight.
+Though not a scam per se, one notable example is rapper 50 Cent's use of Twitter which caused the price of a penny stock (HNHI) to increase dramatically.
+50 Cent had previously invested in 30 million shares of the company and made $8.7 million in profit.

-Another example of an activity that skirts the borderline between legitimate promotion and hype is the case of LEXG.
-Described (but perhaps overstated) as "the biggest stock promotion of all time", Lithium Exploration Group's market capitalization soared to over $350 million, after an extensive direct mail campaign.
-The promotion drew upon the legitimate growth in production and use of lithium, while touting Lithium Exploration Groups position within that sector.
+Another example of an activity that skirts the line between legitimate promotion and hype is the case of LEXG.
+Described (but perhaps overstated) as "the biggest stock promotion of all time", Lithium Exploration Group's market capitalization soared to over $350 million after an extensive direct mail campaign.
+The promotion drew upon the legitimate growth in production and use of lithium, while touting Lithium Exploration Group's position within that sector.
 According to the company's December 31, 2010, form 10-Q (filed within months of the direct mail promotion), LEXG was a lithium company without assets.
 Its revenues and assets at that time were zero.
 Subsequently, the company did acquire lithium production/exploration properties, and addressed concerns raised in the press.

-Penny stock companies often have low liquidity.
-Investors may encounter difficulty selling their positions after the buying pressure has abated, and the manipulators have fled.